 The Source Water Protection Program is designed to protect drinking water sources from becoming contaminated in the future.
-The program builds upon the Wellhead Protection Program, which was established by the Safe Drinking Water Act in 1986 and was designed to protect groundwater supplies being used to provide drinking water to the public through public water systems.
+The program builds upon the Wellhead Protection Program, which was established by the Safe Drinking Water Act and was designed to protect groundwater supplies being used to provide drinking water to the public through public water systems.
 The program provides a mechanism through which ADEQ and local communities throughout Arizona can protect both surface and groundwater drinking water sources.

 ADEQ administers this program to assist public water systems, local officials, and utilities in developing and implementing plans to protect surface and groundwater resources by actively coordinating local pollution prevention efforts with existing state programs.
 Support available from ADEQ includes both assistance with program development and technical resources.

-The primary benefits to the community for establishing a source water protection program are to help assure reliable, safe sources of drinking water and to reduce long term costs.
+The primary benefits to the community for establishing a source water protection program are to help assure reliable, safe sources of drinking water and to reduce costs.
 Protecting the quality of the drinking water resource can produce significant cost savings by: